paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 ### SingleFireInstance
 I find that in most cases I get an emitter from the cache, wait for one firing then dispose of it.
 Because this is an asynchronous process, it is messy.
 It is better for the emitter to dispose of itself.

+### Emitter.StopListening
+This method is meant to be called inside a listener.
+The current or most recently accessed listener will be removed from the firing line.

 ### Emitter.Waiting
 Returns true if an emitter has one or more listeners registered.